timescale/docs/.github/ISSUE_TEMPLATE/bug_report.md

 [Provide the URL to the page you noticed the bug on]

-# Version affected

-[Which version of the site you noticed the bug on]

 # Subject matter expert (SME)

 [If known, who is a good person to ask about this topic]